sncis/ava_tour/README.md

 # avaTour

-a React Native App (in development) for customised Sightseeing Tours around Munich.
+a React Native App (in development) for customised car Sightseeing Tours around Munich.

 # How to run it